 There is a need to continuously heighten awareness of the tragic fate of people missing as a result of armed conflict and other situations of violence and to seek ways of alleviating the anguish suffered by their families.
-In the wake of the International Conference of Governmental and Non-Governmental Experts on the missing and their families, convened by the ICRC in Geneva in February 2003, and the pledge made at the 28th International Conference of the Red Cross and Red Crescent in December 2003. operational guidelines have been established to prevent disappearances and to respond to the needs and suffering of the families left behind.
-They continue to be implemented on the ground by the relevant ICRC delegations worldwide with the recommendations pertaining to human remains and forensic sciences, which include: operational support to ICRC field operations on all matters related to human remains and the forensic sciences; training and advice on best practices in the forensic sciences as they relate to the search for the missing, including in natural disasters; spreading knowledge of and promoting those best practices; development of tools, including for the collection and management of information, guidelines, manuals and publications to empower investigations into cases of missing persons; and carrying out forensic casework in ICRC operational contexts that require it.
-Moreover, the ICRC continues to heighten concern about the issue of missing persons and their relatives among governments, NGOs, UN agencies and relevant segments of civil society and to emphasize the importance of addressing and ultimately resolving the issue.
+In the wake of the International Conference of Governmental and Non-Governmental Experts on the missing and their families, convened by the ICRC in Geneva, Switzerland, in February 2003, and the pledge made at the 28th International Conference of the Red Cross and Red Crescent in December 2003, the ICRC has proactively sought to prevent disappearances and to respond to the needs and suffering of the families left behind.
+It supports the development of normative frameworks, including for engaging in activities aimed at preventing disappearances.
+It encourages governments to enact or implement legislation to prevent people from becoming unaccounted for, to ascertain the fate of missing persons through appropriate mechanisms and measures, and to protect and support the families of those who are missing.
+It works closely with the families of missing persons and with the relevant authorities and organizations to accelerate the tracing process, including by: providing technical advice to national authorities in this regard; chairing coordination mechanisms between former parties to a conflict; collecting tracing requests and providing support for ante-mortem data collection and the forensic process, while respecting basic standards for data protection, informed consent for collection, and the management and transmission of information; and publishing and updating lists of persons reported missing.
+It includes operational support to ICRC field operations on all matters related to human remains and the forensic sciences and promoting best practices in the forensic sciences as they relate to the search for the missing, including in natural disasters.
+The ICRC also assesses the multifaceted needs (e.g. psychological, economic, legal, administrative) of the families of missing persons, as well as local available resources to address such needs, and helps address them in close coordination with the authorities, National Societies, NGOs, family associations, and other available service providers.